hugheaves/solo-led-control/README.md

 # Acknowledgements

-Thanks to Pedals2Paddles @ 3DRForums for the positive feedback, suggestions, the "standard aeronautical lighting settings", and the patience to work through my crappy instructions. :)
+Thanks to Pedals2Paddles @ 3DRForums for the positive feedback, suggestions, the "aviation standard lighting", and the patience to work through my crappy instructions. :)